close-dev-team/mobile-close-channel-sdk-ios/doc/SDK Reference Documentation/classes/CloseChannelController.md

 - parameters:
   - `channelId`: The channel identifier of the channel to show.
 If nil or not supplied the most recently created channel will be used.
 If the channelId does not exist it will return an error (see below) and write a warning in the console.
   - `window`: The window to present the channel on.
 If not supplied the app window will be used.
-When not providing your own parentViewController, it is strongly advised to supply the window if your app supports external screens
+It is strongly advised to supply the window if your app supports external screens
   - `presenterViewController`:  The viewcontroller to present the channel on.
 If not supplied it will use the rootviewcontroller of the specified window
   - `success`: Called when the view will be presented
   - `failure`: Called when the view failed being presented.